About

 Intent

 From the beginning of their journey at Park Lane, we encourage and equip parents and families to engage with our curriculum and extend their children’s learning at home so that we all grow as a learning community together.
-We strive for our children to develop a passion for English to aid them in later life and to continue to grow as learners and live out our school vision for years to come.
+Through strong home-school partnerships, families help take an active role in developing their child’s English learning, from early reading to confident authorship.

 Implementation

 In Early Years, children are provided with the foundations to becoming successful readers and writers.
-To discover more about early reading and our development of phonics, please see our Early Reading subject page here. (link to the Early Reading page).
+To discover more about early reading and our development of phonics, please see our Early Reading subject page.
 In Years 1-6, the children build on previous experiences, learning to improve their oracy (speaking and listening), reading (including word reading and comprehension) and writing (including spelling, punctuation and grammar).

 Oracy

-We create confident communicators through opportunities and activities planned throughout the curriculum and school life.
-With performing arts being a key part of our offer, the children at Park Lane are given opportunities to learn, perform and adapt texts in English lessons and events such as the monologue festival, Griffin Arts Festival and as a Royal Shakespeare Associate school developing their knowledge and performance skills through the work of William Shakespeare.
-Children are encouraged to develop their oracy skills in all aspects of school life such as debates, drama, assemblies, presentations and articulation to share their learning with others.
+We develop confident communicators through a range of opportunities and activities throughout the curriculum and school life.
+With performing arts being a key part of our offer, allowing children at Park Lane to learn, perform, and adapt texts during English lessons and through events such as the monologue festival and Griffin Arts Festival.
+As a Royal Shakespeare Associate school, we further enhance their knowledge and performance skills through engagement with the works of William Shakespeare.
+Beyond lessons, children are encouraged to use and develop their oracy skills across all aspects of school life, including debates, drama activities, assemblies, presentations, and opportunities to articulate and share their learning with others.
+Children learn to adapt language for purpose, audience and context, developing clarity, tone and confidence when speaking.

 Reading

-Reading begins with the Early Years Foundation Stage curriculum (see our Early Reading page).
-One part of this is systematic synthetic phonics sessions beginning in Pre-school and continuing throughout Reception, Year 1 and 2.
-We follow Read Write Inc which is a progressive scheme of work and supports our children with the early stages of reading and the foundations required for later in the school.
+Reading begins with the Early Years Foundation Stage curriculum.
+A key part of this is systematic synthetic phonics sessions that start in Nursery and continue throughout Reception, Year 1, and Year 2.
+We follow the Read Write Inc scheme, which is a progressive programme supporting children through the early stages of reading and building the foundations necessary for later learning.
+In Key Stage 2, phonics remains the cornerstone of decoding and spelling.
+Children who require additional support continue to receive phonics interventions for as long as needed, closely monitored by our SENco.

 Writing

-Throughout their primary school life, children are given the opportunity to develop their writing through a range of genres including narratives, poetry, reports, persuasive writing and factual accounts.
-We focus on the three purposes for writing: to inform, persuade and entertain.
-Ensuring the children understand their purpose for writing enables them to choose language and structures that not only match the genre but matches the purpose, engaging the reader and focusing their writing.
+Throughout their time at Park Lane, children develop their writing skills through a variety of genres, including narratives, poetry, reports, persuasive writing, and factual accounts.
+We emphasise the three main purposes for writing: to inform, to persuade, and to entertain.
+By understanding their purpose, children learn to select language and structures that not only suit the genre but also engage the reader and maintain focus.

 Impact